allu0786ansari/Qubo_Analysis/README.md

 ## Environment Setup

 Two install paths are available depending on which solvers you need.
-SCIP and CPLEX are **conda-only** packages and cannot be installed via pip — so Path A (conda) is required if you intend to use either of those solvers.
+SCIP and CPLEX are **conda-only** and cannot be installed via pip — Path A is required if you need them.

 | Path | Solvers available | Requires |
 |------|------------------|----------|